 Manafort is "one of the most recognizable people on the planet today," they added, asking "where such an individual could even hide?"

-Gates presented a new legal team Thursday, replacing George Dry.
+Gates presented a new legal team Thursday, replacing Michael Dry.
 It includes Walter Mack of Doar Rieck Kaley & Mack in New York City, Shanlon Wu of Wu, Grohovsky & Whipple in Washington, and Annemarie McAvoy, a former federal prosecutor and consultant specializing in financial crime investigations.

 Wu said in a written motion that Gates would also seek his release.